LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Create App Group

 ??? abstract "Summary for this Section"
-    :material-skip-forward: If you have already built Loop via Xcode using this Apple ID, you can skip ahead to [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers).
+    [:material-skip-forward:](#previous-xcode-builders) If you have already built Loop via Xcode using this Apple ID, skip ahead to [Previous Xcode Builders](#previous-xcode-builders).

     1. Go to [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the apple developer site.
     1. For Description, use "Loop App Group".
     1. For Identifier, enter "group.com.TEAMID.loopkit.LoopGroup", subsituting your team id for `TEAMID`.
     1. Click "Continue" and then "Register".

-    :material-skip-forward: To skip the detailed instructions, click on [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers)
+    [:material-skip-forward:](#add-app-group-to-bundle-identifiers) To skip the detailed instructions, click on [Add App Group to Bundle Identifiers](#add-app-group-to-bundle-identifiers)

 The `Loop` *App Group* already exists if you previously built Loop using *Xcode* with this *Apple Developer ID*.
-If that is the case, skip ahead to [Find Loop Identifier](#find-loop-identifier).
+If that is the case, skip ahead to [Previous Xcode Builders](#previous-xcode-builders).

 If you have never built Loop with *Xcode* using your `TEAMID`, you need to create an *App Group* associated with your `TEAMID`.